Changhua Wude Hall

 The Changhua Wude Hall (彰化市武德殿 (Zhānghuà Shì Wǔdé Diàn)) is a former martial arts training center in Changhua City, Changhua County, Taiwan.

 History

 The construction of the hall started in 1929 and was completed on 18 October 1930 during the Japanese rule of Taiwan.
 After the handover of Taiwan from Japan to the Republic of China in 1945, the hall was transformed into Changhua Martyrs' Shrine.
 The hall was partially damaged during the Jiji earthquake in 1999.
 During the reparation process, care was taken to maintain the building's original look.
 The hall was declared as a historical building on 13 December 2001.
 The restoration work was fully completed in October 2005.

 Transportation

-The hall is within walking distance southeast of Changhua Station of Taiwan Railways.
+The hall is within walking distance southeast of Changhua Station of Taiwan Railway.